Uqido/backupper/README.md

 # Backupper

-Backupper is a tool to backup all your databases spread in the world!
+Backupper is a tool to backup all your databases spread all over the world!

 ## Installation